jmgomez/NimForUE/Readme.md

 ### DISCLAIMER ###

-The plugin is being used to develop a Game but it isnt feature complete yet.
+The plugin is being used to develop a Game but it isn't feature complete yet.
 To get started there is a Third Person Template implementation in NimForUE: https://github.com/jmgomez/NimTemplate

 ### Why NimForUE?